sstefan90/document-classifier/README.md

 ####requirements.txt
 File that contains the packages required to run this project
 #### evaluation.ipybn
-final evaluation of the trained model, loaded from a checkpoint
+Final evaluation of the trained model, loaded from a checkpoint